History of GLONASS: Promoting commercial use

 Although the GLONASS constellation is nearing global coverage, its commercialisation, especially development of the user segment, has been lacking compared to the American GPS system.
 For example, the first commercial Russian-made GLONASS navigation device for cars, Glospace-SGK 70, was introduced in 2007, but it was much bigger and more costly than similar GPS receivers.

 A protectionistic measure for improving the GLONASS user segment was proposed by Vladimir Evtushenkov main shareholder of JFSC Sistema.
-In a meeting with Russian Prime Minister Vladimir Putin, Evtushenkov called for an import ban on all the GPS-capable devices unless these devices support Glonass as well.
+In a meeting with Russian prime minister Vladimir Putin, Evtushenkov called for an import ban on all the GPS-capable devices unless these devices support Glonass as well.
 Evtushenkov claimed that Russian authorities had already started negotiations with major vendors like Nokia, Siemens and Motorola.
 Vladimir Putin agreed that "It is good that our partners understand our need to protect our national interests and promote our product".
 According to Russian experts, it was possible that mobile devices like smartphones would be effectively banned as well.
 Some producers claimed that if additional expenses to add GLONASS were too high, they may consider turning off satnav feature in devices for Russian market to avoid import ban.

 Following a December 2006 meeting in Moscow of the GPS-GLONASS Interoperability and Compatibility Working Group (WG-1), it was announced that in the future, GLONASS satellites would transmit a CDMA in addition to the FDMA.
 This would make GLONASS compatible with GPS, GALILEO and Compass receivers, which also use the CDMA method.
 A change in the GLONASS system from its current FDMA technique to the GPS and Galileo's format would enable a simply-designed receiver to use multiple satellite systems simultaneously.

-On August 11, 2010, Deputy Prime Minister Sergei Ivanov, who is in charge of GLONASS development, called for a 25% import duty on all GPS-capable devices unless they are compatible with GLONASS.
+On August 11, 2010, Deputy Prime Minister Sergei Ivanov, who is in charge of GLONASS development, called for a 25% import duty on all GPS-capable devices unless they are compatible with GLONASS, by October 27, 2010, he confirmed a plan was being developed.
 The duty is proposed to be implemented from January 2011.
 Russian government believes this move would "stimulate international interest" in the system.

-On October 27, 2010, Sergei Ivanov confirmed a plan to introduce a 25% import duty on all GPS-capable devices, including mobile phones, unless they are compatible with GLONASS.
 As well, the government is planning to force all car manufacturers in Russia to make cars with GLONASS starting from 2011.
 This will affect all car makers, including foreign brands like Ford and Toyota, which have car assembling facilities in Russia.

 Current GPS and phone baseband chips from major vendors ST-Ericsson, Broadcom CSR and Qualcomm all support GLONASS in combination with GPS.
 Any import restriction is likely to have little change as most devices shipping worldwide will soon support GLONASS.